Storm will face Las Vegas Aces in WNBA Finals starting Friday

 In Game 5, Las Vegas overcame a 16-point deficit and held Connecticut to 18 points in the second half.

-Wilson finished with 23 points, 11 rebounds, four assists and three blocks while playing 40 minutes in a winner-takes-all situation.

-The Aces also received 20 points from Angel McCoughtry while Kayla McBride had 10.
+Wilson finished with 23 points, 11 rebounds, four assists and three blocks while playing 40 minutes in a winner-takes-all contest.
+The Aces also received 20 points from McCoughtry while McBride had 10.

+“We just won two win-or-go-home games in a row,” McBride said.
+“That speaks a lot to our (ability to overcome) adversity.
+That speaks to who we are as people and our personality.
+We just don’t hang our heads.
+We believe in each other and we believe in ourselves.

+“We’re a number-one seed for a reason.
+People don’t talk about that enough.
+They talk about everybody else.
+We’re still here and we’re still standing.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.